This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Throw away paper tissue after it has been used to wipe or blow the person's nose.

 - Use alcohol or chlorine-based disinfectants (germ killers) when you clean surfaces.
 Wear disposable gloves, mask, and a gown to protect yourself.

 - Have everyone who is in close contact with the person go in to be tested for SARS.

 How can I prevent spreading SARS to others if I am infected?

 - Do not have visitors in your room, especially when you still have symptoms.

 - Cover your mouth and nose with tissue when you sneeze or cough.

-- Inform your caregivers that you may have SARS before they come in direct contact with you.
+- Inform your healthcare providers that you may have SARS before they come in direct contact with you.
 This will warn them so they can protect themselves and their staff from the SARS virus.

-- Stay away from others until your caregiver says you can no longer spread the SARS virus.
+- Stay away from others until your healthcare provider says you can no longer spread the SARS virus.
 You may need to stay home until you are free of SARS symptoms for 10 days or longer.
-Do not go to work, school, or other public areas until your caregiver says it is okay.
+Do not go to work, school, or other public areas until your healthcare provider says it is okay.